Philippines–South Vietnam relations: Philippine involvement in the Vietnam War

 Macapagal was succeeded by the Ferdinand Marcos, who was not initially in favor of sending a second contingent, following the 1965 Philippine presidential elections.
 The United States was partially successful in convincing Marcos to retract his stance after five diplomatic missions.
 While he was remained firm in not sending combat troops in South Vietnam, he opened to the possibility of sending more troops to provide humanitarian aid.
 The plan to send a second contingent to South Vietnam was approved by the Congress on July 14, 1966 under Republic Act No. 4664.
 Under Marcos he did not allow the United States to fully fund the formation of the contingent since he believed the Filipinos would be treated as mercenaries by the Americans if they did so.
 The South Vietnam government accepted the Philippines offer of a second contingent on August 15, 1966 while PHILCAG commander, General Gaudencio V. Tobias receiving order from Marcos to secretly establish contact with the Viet Cong so that the Philippines could act as an intermediary for a peace negotiation since there is a belief in the country that North Vietnam would not be hostile to idea due to PHILCAG's non-combat role in the war.

-The Philippines hosted the Manila Summit of the Southeast Asia Treaty Organization in October 1966, where seven members promised aid to South Vietnam against the communist North.
+The Philippines hosted the Manila Summit Conference in October 1966, where six countries promised aid to South Vietnam against the communist North.
 There was some opposition regarding the deployment of the Philippine Civic Action Group to South Vietnam by academics, students, and laborers who held protests during the summit.
 The Vietnam Aid Bill in the Philippine Congress was also opposed by a significant minority.

 The Philippine Civic Action Group while primarily involved in rebuilding roads and providing humanitarian aid were occasionally involved in defensive operations.
 It was involved in Operation Attleboro where 4 of its personnel were wounded.
 By the end of the 1966, the Philippines had 2,063 personnel in South Vietnam.